 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A time in the past regarded as being better than the present.‘his glory days as a high school basketball star’‘the glory days of tourism’
+A time in the past regarded as being better than the present:‘the glory days of Silicon Valley’

 - ‘They sit in the bleachers and relive the glory days of their time on the field.’